Oscar Mederos

 Once admin clicks on the Reset password button, an email will be sent to that current user.

-Create an admin.py file inside your app directory, and write the following:
+Create an admin.py file inside your app directory:

 from django.contrib.auth.forms import PasswordResetForm